wp-plugins/quick-event-manager/readme.txt

 = Features =

-*	Fill in the form to create an event
-*	Use the settings page to change how it displays
+*	Event posts created from your dashboard
+*	Loads of layout and styling options
-*	Google maps options
+*	Uses Google maps
+*	Widgets and Shortcode options

 = Developers plugin page =